-The tropics cover 40% of Earth’s area, include 36% of its land, and are home to 40% of its people, and its rapidly growing population includes many of the people who are most vulnerable to extreme weather and climate change.
-Tropical weather is dominated by cumulonimbus storms that not only deliver rainfall, but generate intense local atmospheric heating, which is then communicated to the wider atmosphere.
+The tropics are the “engine room” of Earth’s climate: solar heating is maximised in equatorial regions at the land and ocean surface, and transmitted higher into the atmosphere by convection.
+Tropical convection is dominated by cumulonimbus storms that not only deliver rainfall, but generate intense atmospheric heating, which is then communicated to the wider atmosphere by waves.
 For decades the representation of these moist convective storms has provided a “deadlock” in weather and climate modelling, as it has been impossible to model them directly in a global model due to their small scale.
-This is one major reason why skill of numerical weather prediction is low in the tropics, and climate change projections of rainfall are very uncertain.
-Increased computer power is now removing this “dead-lock”: this PhD will use unique new large-domain high-resolution convection-permitting simulations being performed at the Met Office to address fundamental questions about how moist convection interacts with larger scale flows, and the implications for predictions across time scales.
+This is one major reason why skill of numerical weather prediction is low in the tropics, and climate change projections of rainfall are very uncertain, for major climatic systems like the monsoons.
+Increased computer power is now removing this “dead-lock”: this PhD will exploit unique, new large-domain high-resolution convection-permitting simulations being performed at the Met Office to address fundamental questions about how moist convection interacts with larger scale flows, and the implications for predictions across time scales.

-Air ascends in the inter-tropical convergence zone (or “tropical rain band”), causing clouds and rain, and descends further north or south, causing the great deserts of the world, including the Sahara.
-Together these form the important large-scale pattern of circulation known as the “Hadley circulation” (see Jackson et al., 2020).
-The circulation is far from uniform however, with individual cumulonimbus storms providing ascent, and often organised into mesoscale convective systems that can span 100s of km.
-These are both in turn coupled with larger-scale propagating waves, and interact with continental-scale circulations such as monsoons (Marsham et al., 2013; Jackson et al., 2019).
+Tropical convection is intrinsically chaotic, but some predictability and organisation of the convection is provided by larger-scale propagating waves, by interaction with continental-scale circulations such as monsoons, and through processes at the land and sea surface.
 Understanding how moist convection interacts with larger scale flows is made much more challenging by the fact that the cumulonimbus storms that generate ascent and rainfall in the tropics are not explicitly resolved in global models, which have grid-spacings of approximately 10s or 100s of kilometres.
-This means their effects are normally represented by simplifications known as parametrisations.
-This project will build on past efforts to run large-domain simulations that have a small enough grid-spacing (approximately 1 to 5 km) to explicitly capture these storms.
+This means their effects are normally represented by simplifications known as parametrisations, which lead to significant errors in the way that storms interact with their environment.
+Now, for the first time, computational power enables us to run global or pan-tropical simulations that have a small enough grid-spacing (approximately 1 to 5 km) to explicitly capture these storms.
 The Met Office’s “k-scale” project is pushing the boundaries to run the first-ever tropics-wide kilometre-scale Unified Model simulations.
 The explicit representation of convection fundamentally changes the representation of convection and rainfall, and so provides a unique opportunity for new understanding.

 The project will address the following scientific objectives: